Head house

-A head house or headhouse may be an enclosed building attached to an open-sided shed, or the aboveground part of a subway station.
+A head house or headhouse may be an enclosed building attached to an open-sided shed, including the piers extending into a waterway, or the aboveground part of a train or subway station.

 Markets

 In the 18th and early 19th centuries, head houses were often civic buildings such as town halls or courthouses located at the end of an open market shed; one example is the former market and firehouse from which Philadelphia's Head House Square takes its name.

 Mines

 In mining, a headhouse is the housing of the headworks of various types of machinery used for moving coal to the surface, or men to or from it.

 Transportation

 Railroads

 Since the mid-19th century, in the United States, a head house has often been the part of a passenger train station that does not house the tracks and platforms.
 Elsewhere, the same part of a station is known as the station building.

 In particular, it often contains the ticket counters, waiting rooms, toilets and baggage facilities.
 It might also include the passenger concourses and walkways between the platforms and other facilities.
 The head house at Philadelphia's Reading Terminal, which fronts a two level shed with tracks and platforms placed above a covered market, combined both the older and newer meanings of the word.

 Larger terminals had amenities that were contained within their own distinct building, which was separate from the railroad.
 For instance, when Cincinnati Union Terminal opened in 1933, the head house held a restaurant, lunch room, ice cream shop, news agent, drug store, small movie theater, men's and women's lounges, and restrooms that included changing rooms and showers.